Chart Color Schemes

 Panania (South) - Picnic Point has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Panania (South) - Picnic Point's population is around 16,439 as of Aug 2025.
-This reflects an increase of 445 people since the 2021 Census, which reported a population of 15,994 people.
-The change is inferred from the estimated resident population of 16,439 from the ABS as of June 2024 and an additional 77 validated new addresses since the Census date.
+Panania (South) - Picnic Point's population is around 16,437 as of Nov 2025.
+This reflects an increase of 443 people since the 2021 Census, which reported a population of 15,994 people.
+The change is inferred from the estimated resident population of 16,435 from the ABS as of June 2024 and an additional 78 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,406 persons per square kilometer.
-Panania (South) - Picnic Point's growth rate of 2.8% since census positions it within 1.2 percentage points of the SA3 area's growth rate of 4.0%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 61.1% of overall population gains during recent periods.
+Panania (South) - Picnic Point's growth rate of 2.8% since census positions it within 1.3 percentage points of the SA3 area's growth rate of 4.1%.
+Population growth was primarily driven by overseas migration contributing approximately 61.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of national areas, with the area expected to expand by 1,259 persons to 2041 based on latest population numbers, reflecting a total increase of 7.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends expect an increase just below the median of national areas, with the area expected to expand by 1,259 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 7.6% over the 17 years.

 Frequently Asked Questions - Population